EXCELLENT NEWS! B.C. BRIGING DOWN BARRIERS FOR DOCTORS IN THE UNITED STATES

 ON

-POSTED IN General, Resources
+POSTED IN Resources

 Voici un excellent article du Collège des médecins du Québec décrivant les différentes façons que les médecins formés à l’étranger sont recrutés au Québec.
 (Article only available in French at this time.) https://www.cmq.org/fr/acceder-a-la-profession/international/venir-exercer-quebec